MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/ncsi/ncsi-frequently-asked-questions.md

 Many things can prevent an active probe from reaching the internet probe server or receiving a response from a server reaching the client successfully.
 They are as follows:

-1. Proxy errors, misconfiguration, intermittent environmental conditions.
+- Proxy errors, misconfiguration, intermittent environmental conditions.
-1. PAC file issues that prevent packets from going to the correct proxy or even the client not being aware that a proxy exists that it must send the probe through.
+- PAC file issues that prevent packets from going to the correct proxy or even the client not being aware that a proxy exists that it must send the probe through.
-1. VPN configuration, setup processing delays, and misrouting of the probe to a place where it can't easily reach the internet due to connectivity time out.
+- VPN configuration, setup processing delays, and misrouting of the probe to a place where it can't easily reach the internet due to connectivity time out.
-1. DNS server resolution issues for the well-known NCSI lookup names.
+- DNS server resolution issues for the well-known NCSI lookup names.
 These are most often intermittent problems and not missing records.

-## How does passive probing determines connectivity?
+## How does passive probing determine connectivity?

 If the hop count recorded for the interface is at least the system minimum, it updates the interface capability to internet.
 No more active probes are done for this interface unless one of the events described in “[When are active probes sent?](#when-are-active-probes-sent)” occurs.